What’s My Business Really Worth? 12 Q&A To Solving Your Business Valuation Mystery

 Question 6: What is the general business valuation formula?

-While the nature, assets, and current circumstances of the business weigh heavily on the overall result of the business valuation, there is a base mathematical formula used to calculate the value.
+While the nature, assets, and current circumstances of the business weigh heavily on the overall result of the commercial business valuation, there is a base mathematical formula used to calculate the value.

 Step 1.
 Calculate your earnings.
 Sometimes referred to as Seller’s Discretionary Earnings, or SDE, this number is principally used to show your business’s earning potential with a new owner.
 This number is calculated pre-tax and excludes expenses that would not transfer to the new owner.
 SDE will not include your compensation, bonuses, or any other one-time or non-applicable expenses.

 Step 2.
 Choose your multiplier.
 The multiplier is where business valuation becomes subjective.
 Depending on a multitude of factors, buyers will opt to pay generally between one and four times the amount calculated in Step 1.
 So, how do you choose if you want that to be 1x, 2x, or any other amount?
 Take a look at the detailed items that are specific to your business, such as: